TART-MSU/HyperQB/README_AE.md

 ```

-Step 3.
-Setup other tools for comparison: AutoHyper(AH) and AutoHyperQ(QAH)
-        We have compiled both tool in advance, the reviewers can choose one
-        of the following to complete this setup.

-        Option 1:
-            Simply move tacas/ into the Home directry of tacas23 machine (home/tacas23/), and
-            please do not change the reletive structure of HyperQB with AH or QAH.
-            You are good to go to Step 5!:D

-        Option 2:
-            If you would like to put tacas/ at other location, then:
-            - go to spot-2.11.5/bin, make sure there are two binarys named:
-                autfilt, ltl2gba
-            - now, oepn AutoHyper/app/paths.js
-            - make sure paths are pointing to *correct absolute* path of the two binarys:
-                ``.../tacas/spot-2.11.5/bin/autfilt``
-                ``.../tacas/spot-2.11.5/bin/ltl2tgba``
-            - next, open AutoHyperQ/app/paths.js
-            - make sure in this file, the paths are also pointing to the right binaries.
-            Note:   the default locations in the files are from our building process.
-                    The actual absolute path depends on where this artifact is located.

-Step 5.
-Experiments Replication
-        We provide a one-click script ```run_benchmarks.sh``` for replicating all results in the paper.
-For the reviewers convenienet, we provide several useful flags:
-        - ```sudo ./run_benchmarks.sh <case#>``` runs a specific case from the paper,
-        - ```sudo ./run_benchmarks.sh -all``` runs all cases from the paper
-        - addition flags ```-AH``` and ```-QAH``` runs one/all cases together with AutoHyper and AutoHyperQ, respectively, for the comparison presented in the paper.
-        For example, run
-        ```sudo ./run_benchmarks.sh 0.3 -AH```
-        It runs case #1.3 from the table (i.e., Bakery) with HyperQB, accompany by the outcome of the exact same case run on AutoHyper.
-        Similarly, run
-        ```sudo ./run_benchmarks.sh 9.2 -QAH```
-        It runs case #9.2 (shared buffer) with HyperQB abd AutoHyperQ.
-        To replicate the entire table, including all comparisons run:
-        ```sudo ./run_benchmarks.sh -all -AH -QAH```
-        The cases that take HyperQB longer than a minute are: #2.1, #2.2, #8.2, #13.2 AutoHyperQ usually take longer than the timeout bound, to save time, the reviewer can change the parameter on line10 of ```run_bencmarks.sh```

 ## Reusable
 Step 2.
 To test small models and simple formulas, run any line below:
         ```sudo ./hyperqb.sh demo/mini.smv demo/mini.smv demo/mini.hq 3 -pes -bughunt```